Avaiga/taipy-doc/docs/manuals/gui/viselements/index.md

 ```

 !!! note "Multiple properties"
-    You can have as many property name-property value pairs as needed, and all of the space
+    You can have as many property name-property value pairs as needed and all of the space
     characters of the property value part *are* significant:<br/>
     The fragment `<|Content |text|>` will be displayed as the string "Content" followed by a
-    space character, because it is part of the property value (in this case, the *default*
+    space character because it is part of the property value (in this case, the *default*
     property value, which is the property called *value* for the [`text`](text.md) control)

 !!! note "Shortcut for Boolean properties"